moritonal/CodingWithTom/Tutorial_DownloadData.b7882d64.md

 </html>
 ```

 A `<div>` element is used for spacing, telling the browser to put anything inside of this on it's own line.
-We're using it as a container for our map.
+We're going to tell our Map library to use this as a container for our map.

 # Load the map

-Setting up the BingMaps requires knowing about a pile of odd bits of javascript, so to make life easier I've put together an NPM package to make this easier.

-This let's us concentrate on the application we're trying to make, and less about the legwork.
+Bing maps (yes, Bing) is an easy to use library for drawing a map in our site.
+We'll be using a library called `simplebingmaps` to create and control the map.

 Replace `index.js` with: